Doyle Lawson

-Doyle Lawson (born April 20, 1944) is an American traditional bluegrass and Southern gospel musician.
+Doyle Wayne Lawson (born April 20, 1944) is an American traditional bluegrass and Southern gospel musician.
 He is best known as a mandolin player, vocalist, producer, and leader of the 6-man group Doyle Lawson & Quicksilver.
 Lawson was inducted into the International Bluegrass Music Hall of Fame in 2012.

 Early life

 Doyle Lawson was born in Fordtown, Sullivan County, Tennessee, the son of Leonard and Minnie Lawson.
 The Lawson family moved to Sneedville in 1954.
 Lawson grew up listening to the Grand Ole Opry on Saturday nights.
 This is where he heard mandolinist Bill Monroe, the "founding father" of bluegrass, and his band the Blue Grass Boys.

 Lawson became interested in playing the mandolin around the age of eleven so his father borrowed a mandolin from Willis Byrd, a family friend and fellow musician.
 Doyle taught himself how to play the mandolin by listening to the radio and records, and watching an occasional TV show.
 Later Lawson learned to play the guitar and banjo as well.